emandiev/woo-image-seo/readme.txt

 It's designed to help improve your website's SEO.
 The plugin won't load any additional files.

-= Any other recommendations? =

-Only if you are using the Divi Builder and wish to improve your loading speed, performance, PageSpeed Insights score, etc.
-<a href="https://wordpress.org/plugins/responsive-divi-backgrounds/">Responsive Divi Backgrounds</a>
-<a href="https://wordpress.org/plugins/lazy-load-divi-slider-backgrounds/">Lazy Load Divi Slider Backgrounds</a>
-<a href="https://wordpress.org/plugins/lazy-load-divi-section-backgrounds/">Lazy Load Divi Section Backgrounds</a>

 == Changelog ==

 = 1.4.1 =